gagliardetto/solana-accountsdb-plugin-kafka/README.md

     ]
   }
   ```
-- `program_allowlist_update_interval_sec`: Interval in seconds to fetch the program allowlist from the HTTP URL.
+- `program_allowlist_expiry_sec`: Expiry time for the program allowlist cache before fetching it again from the HTTP URL.

 ## Buffering